joostkremers/pandoc-mode/docs/index.md

 If you want to save the output to a file rather than have it appear in the output buffer, you can set an explicit output file.
-Note that setting an output *file* is not the same thing as setting an output *format* (though normally the output file has a suffix that indicates the format of the file).
+Note that setting an output *file* is not the same thing as setting an output *format*.
+(Normally the output *file* has a suffix that indicates what the output *format* is, but `pandoc-mode` does not enforce this.)

 In `pandoc-mode`, the output file setting has three options: the default is to send output to stdout, in which case it is redirected to the buffer `*Pandoc output*`.
-This option can be selected by typing `- o` in the file options menu.
-Alternatively, you can let Emacs create an output filename for you.
-In this case the output file will have the same base name as the input file but with the proper suffix for the output format.
+To set an output file, press `o` and type the name of the output file.
+Alternatively, you can also let Emacs create an output filename for you.
+To choose this option, use the prefix argument `C-u` (i.e., press `C-u o` in the file menu).
+To unset the output file and have the output redirected to the output buffer, use the negative prefix argument.
-To select this option, prefix the output file key `o` with `C-u` in the file options menu.
-The third option is to specify an explicit output file.
-This can (obviously) be done by hitting just `o`.

 Note that Pandoc does not allow output to be sent to stdout if the output format is an OpenOffice.org Document (ODT), EPUB or MS Word (docx) file.
-Therefore, Emacs will always create an output filename in those cases, unless of course you’ve explicitly set an output file yourself.
+Therefore, in those cases, unless you specify an output filename yourself, Emacs will create an output filename for you.

-The output file you set is always just the base filename, it does not specify a directory.
+Also note that the output file you set is always just the base filename, it does not specify a directory.
 Which directory the output file is written to depends on the setting “Output Directory” (which is not actually a Pandoc option).
 Emacs creates an output destination out of the settings for the output directory and output file.
 If you don’t specify any output directory, the output file will be written to the same directory that the input file is in.

 ## Creating a pdf